 For a basic introduction to this topic, refer this article.

 In the last few decades of on-wafer RF measurements, the Open-Short de-embedding method has been the work horse of the RFIC industry where the frequencies of transistor operation have predominantly been in the range of a few gigahertz.
-As transistor measurements are extended to higher frequencies, more sophisticated de-embedding methods are required when the simplifying assumptions of Open-Short de-embedding break down and is beyond the scope of this tutorial.
+As transistor measurements are extended to higher frequencies, more sophisticated de-embedding methods are required when the simplifying assumptions of Open-Short de-embedding break down.
 It is not easy to define a frequency limit up to which Open-Short de-embedding is valid because it depends on the layout techniques adopted in the design of on-wafer pad cages.
 If proper design techniques are adopted, Open-Short de-embedding should be applicable at least to 10 GHz if not more.

 In this section, let us build up a concrete example to demonstrate how de-embedding in scikit-rf works.
 Assume that the device under test is a 1nH inductor whose measurements we are interested in.
 Since this inductor must be placed in an on-wafer test-fixture, let us assume that the pad capacitance at each port is 25fF, the pad-pad capacitance is 10fF, and the resistance of interconnect lines from each pad are 2-ohms each.
 The resulting network whose measurements are available at the external reference plane P1-P2, is shown below.